GlobalEcologyLab/poems/README.md

 The poems package provides a framework of interoperable *R6* (Chang, 2020) classes for building ensembles of viable models via the pattern-oriented modeling (POM) approach (Grimm et al., 2005).
+Pattern-oriented modeling is a vigorous form of statistical validation in which simulations and their parameter settings are summarized using key metrics and converged toward multiple observed patterns, or targets.

+The package provides a process-based population model related to the functionality of RAMAS or Vortex, but in a free and open source format, with high customizability.
 The package includes classes for encapsulating and generating model parameters, and managing the POM workflow.
 The workflow includes:

 1. Model setup including generated spatial layers and demographic population model parameters.